 Thinking of ways you can spice up your cross stitch?
-If you’ve been stitching for a while, you may have noticed the most common thing found online is the white Aida fabric 14 count stitched on with two strands of cotton floss.
+If you’ve been stitching for a while, you may have noticed the most common background online is white Aida fabric 14 count stitched with two strands of cotton floss.

-Like everything else, new techniques and material are popping up with time turning a regular cross stitch into something more modern and fashionable.
+Like everything else, new techniques and material pop up to turn cross stitch into something more modern and fashionable.

-You may be already familiar with some of the techniques below but never really tried them yet.
-The smallest change can make wonders and revitalize your interest in stitching by getting different results.
+You may be familiar with some of the techniques below but haven’t tried them yet.
+Remember the smallest change can revitalize your interest in stitching by getting different results.

-Make your cross stitch stand out with this various super easy ideas!
+Make your cross stitch stand out with these easy ideas.

-White Aida fabric is probably the most commonly bought and used type of fabric.
-Sometimes trying a different type could give more interesting results.
+White Aida fabric is probably the most commonly bought and used type of fabric, but different fabrics give interesting results.

 You can play with fabric color the same way you do with floss color.
 You can even change the color yourself by dyeing or painting your fabric.

 Look at the design of your pattern.
 Now imagine it on a pink, blue or a black fabric.
-The contrast of colors can make the entire difference!
+The contrast of colors can make a big difference.

-Also, your white stitches can finally stand out!
+Also, your white stitches will finally stand out.

-Most of your brand providers usually have various colors of fabric.
+Most of your brand providers have various colors of fabric.
 Here’s an example from Minerva Crafts.

-We’re all used to the cotton floss when stitching but metallic threads are slowly getting used more frequently.
-They add color, texture and light to your stitching, making the overall design more appealing and interesting.
+We’re all used to cotton floss when stitching but metallic threads are slowly gaining popularity.
+They add color, texture and light to your stitching, making the overall design more vibrant.

 Unlike regular cotton threads, metallic threads have a different measurement type and are more adapted to larger fabric count.

 We all have beads and buttons laying around in sewing boxes.
-Why not make use of them and incorporate them in your stitching.
-It would end up having a nice 3D effect.
+Why not make use of them and incorporate them in your stitching for a 3D effect.

-There you go!
-Five ideas you can try right now in order to completely change the way you cross-stitch.
-Are there any other methods you use?
-Let us know!
+There you are.
+Five ideas to try right now to change the way you cross stitch.